Vampire Tiger Tuna

-The Vampire Tiger Tuna, classified as a predator by zoologists, spends the majority of its life on the sea floor in search of small crustaceans.
-Although its body structure looks rather awkward, the Tiger Tuna can synchronize its reptilian legs and fins to generate an effective form of locomotion called “swalking.”
-What may be its most defining characteristic is the water spouts attached to the top of its head.
-These are used by the Tiger Tuna to shoot a stream of water at unsuspecting victims.
+The Vampire Tiger Tuna is a predator that spends most of its life on the sea floor searching for small crustaceans.
+Although its body structure looks somewhat awkward, the Tiger Tuna can synchronize its reptilian legs and fins to generate an effective form of locomotion called “swalking.”
+Its most defining characteristic may be the water spouts attached to the top of its head.
+The Tiger Tuna uses these to shoot a stream of water at unsuspecting victims.
 With its prey momentarily stunned, the Tiger Tuna coils its forked tongue around the victim and swallows it whole.

 This original artwork was designed, carved, and printed by Lyell Castonguay.
 Ink is applied to a carved wooden block and hand-pressed onto Japanese Chiri.
 Chiri has randomly distributed bark pieces sprinkled throughout, so every sheet of paper is unique.
 The artwork is signed in pencil by the artist.